marco-compiler/marco/README.md

 The project can be built with the following instructions.
 The `LLVM_PATH` variable must be set to the installation path that was used during the LLVM installation process.
-The `LLVM_EXTERNAL_LIT` represent the path (including the executable name) to the `lit` tool.
+The `LLVM_EXTERNAL_LIT` variable represent the path (including the executable name) to the `lit` tool.
 If it has been installed in user mode, it is usually `/home/user/.local/bin/lit`.

 ```
 cd marco